 Bam!
 It’s like magic.

 The tartness from the blackberries balances so well with the sweetness of the white chocolate- a total match made in heaven!
+This cake is topped with a decadent white chocolate buttercream frosting and is perfect for spring or summer!

 These are the ingredients you need